Why Prepare?

 Maybe it’s because we’re a California-based team, but every year, more of our family, friends, and acquaintances are losing their homes to wildfires.
 What gives, fire?
 Did you get bored with your 6.07 x 10^18 square meters of all-fire-all-the-time surface area on the sun and decide to take a vacation on our watery homeland?
 Or was it something we did?

 “With continued high emissions of greenhouse gases, models project that the risk of very large wildfires will increase by up to six-fold in parts of the United States by mid-century.”
 Ah, fair play.
-Time to invest in that flame-resistant siding.
+Time to invest in that flame-resistant siding, and make a plan.

 If you bought a house a few miles away from a major river in the early 2000s, your research might have shown that it was only likely for a flood to reach your property in about 1% of flood events, aka a 100 Year Flood.